Elena Mukhina

 Elena Vyacheslavovna Mukhina (Елена Вячеславовна Мухина; first name sometimes rendered "Yelena", last name sometimes rendered "Muchina"; 1 June 1960 – 22 December 2006) was a Soviet gymnast who won the all-around title at the 1978 World Championships in Strasbourg, France.
 Her career was on the rise, and she was widely touted as the next great gymnastics star until 1979, when she broke a leg and missed several competitions.
 The rushed recovery from that injury, combined with pressure to master a dangerous and difficult tumbling move (the Thomas salto) caused her to break her neck two weeks before the opening of the 1980 Summer Olympics, leaving her permanently quadriplegic.

 Early life

-Elena Mukhina was born 1 June 1960, in Moscow, Russian SFSR.
-Both her parents died when she was five years old.
-She was raised by her grandmother, Anna Ivanovna, who later died.
+Elena Mukhina was born 1 June 1960, in Moscow.
+She was raised by her grandmother, Anna Ivanovna after being orphaned at a young age; according to different sources, she was either orphaned at age five, or her mother died when she was three and her father left the family.

 Career

 Mukhina took an interest in gymnastics and figure skating at an early age.
 When an athletic scout visited her school, she eagerly volunteered to try out for gymnastics.
-She later joined the CSKA Moscow ("Central Red Army") sports club.
-In recognition of her accomplishments, Mukhina was inducted into the CSKA Hall of Fame.
+She later joined the CSKA Moscow sports club and was eventually inducted into the CSKA Hall of Fame.